Library Processing in Static Driver Verifier

 To include a library in the verification of a driver, SDV must first process the library to prepare it for use in verifying the driver.

 SDV tries to automatically detect and process all libraries on which the driver depends, but because it does not know the location of some library source files, it cannot automatically process these libraries and include them in the driver verification.
-When SDV detects a library dependency but cannot find the library code, it displays a warning message: "Process <library name>".
-You can respond by clicking the Libraries tab and click Add Library to process the libraries.
+To ensure SDV provides the most accurate analysis for your driver, you should manually add any libraries your driver references to SDV's library cache by clicking the Libraries tab and selecting Add Library to process the libraries.
+If you are running in the command line, you may add a library by running sdv with the /lib command against the library project.

 After SDV has processed a library, it retains its processing files for that library and automatically includes the library code in verifications of all drivers that require the library.
 You do not need to reprocess the library unless the library code changes.
 For instructions on reprocessing a library, see Reprocessing a Library.